 So that you might better understand what will be happening with your child in the coming weeks, we would like to preview the month for you.
 In our basic skills area, we will continue our work with color and shape, and we will continue our in-depth study of the numbers 1 to 10.
 This will involve identification of numerals, making sets, using concepts of more, less and equal, and writing the numerals.

 Our language arts unit will focus on bookmaking.
 This is a creative language experience.
 It helps children build expressive language skills and reinforces the connection between the spoken and written word.
 Bookmaking fosters a sensitivity toward print and an awareness of how books come about.

-In our Math program, enVision 2.0 Math Common Core, the children will be completing Topic 1 and working on Topic 2 – Comparing and Ordering 0-5.
-In this topic the students will develop ideas on comparison and relationships of numbers, expressions, measures and objects can be compared and related to other objects in different ways.
+In our Math program, the children will be wrapping up Topic 12 (shapes) and begin working on Topic 1- Numbers 0 - 5.
 Students will also learn that numbers can be used for different purposes, and numbers can be classified and represented in different ways.
 The last skill learned in this topic is mathematical content and practices can be applied to solve problems.

 The body is our second unit for the month.
 It is the first of a two-part study.
 This unit will lay the foundation for nutrition in November.
 The month of October is an ideal time to explore bones, bone structure and blood with children.
 We have the assistance of so many skeletons and vampires!

 We have had a wonderful first month of school with your child and we look forward to a very enjoyable year.